It starts with you

 All Mencap support workers are inclusive, enthusiastic and sensitive to each person’s needs.
 They work with the same person, giving the people we support the reassurance of seeing a familiar face.

 Unlike some other support providers, our support workers are given full training when they start working at Mencap.
-We pay the National Living Wage too – It is important we do this, as if our support workers are happy they provide the best support.
+We pay the National Living Wage A wage is the money you get for doing a paid job. too – It is important we do this, as if our support workers are happy they provide the best support.

-Our services meet or exceed the standards set by the Care Quality Commission and the Social Services Inspectorate Wales .
+Our services work within the standards set by the Care Quality Commission, the Care Inspectorate Wales (Cymru) and The Regulation and Quality Improvement Authority (Northern Ireland).

-We also have our own quality standards, What Matters Most, which help us support people with a learning disability in the best possible way.
+We also have our own quality standards, What Matters Most, which help us support people with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. in the best possible way.
 These standards have been developed to cover the things that people have told us are important to them.

 How to get the support you need